Be confident about how to paint kitchen cabinets and you can give the room a fresh finish that can make it look new once more.

 8. Re-attach the cabinet doors

-When doors and drawer fronts are thoroughly dry, replace the handles and knobs.
+When doors and drawer fronts are thoroughly dry, replace the handles and knobs – or install kitchen cabinet handles that are new.
 Then re-hang the doors and replace the drawer fronts.

 Can you just paint over kitchen cabinets?

-You can paint over kitchen cabinets, but as with all decorating and DIY projects, the key to a result you’ll be delighted with is thorough preparation.
+You can paint over kitchen cabinets –or stain kitchen cabinets or even refinish kitchen cabinets by varnishing them as alternatives if they’re made from wood – but as with all decorating and DIY projects, the key to a result you’ll be delighted with is thorough preparation.

 In the case of kitchen cabinets that begins with cleaning.
 The activities that go on in a kitchen cause grease to accumulate, so it’s vital to remove this from the cabinets both outside and in first, alongside dealing with any grime, marks or spills.